namkoong-lab/stability_estimation/readme.md

 ## Creating the Environment

 To replicate the environment for all code, you can install the required packages using the command below.
-Note that not all packages may be necessary, as most used in this project are standard.
-We recommend manually installing any missing packages if issues arise when running the below command.
+Note that not all packages are necessary.
+As most packages used in this project are standard, we recommend manually installing any missing packages if issues arise when running the below command.

 ```bash
 conda create -n stability_env python=3.10.12